Bratzillaz: Main Bratzillaz

+Cloetta Spelletta - (similar to Cloe): Cloetta and her mixed up cat/dog pet, Barkthalameow, has the power to change people into anything they want.
+She adores two-tone fashions, over-the-knee boots, sparkly capes and hair that goes straight and curly.
+She loves looks in two-sided colors.
+Her witchmark is a moon & stars, and her colors are pink and black.
+She has heterochromia.
+Cloetta's family name "Spelletta" is a play on the word "spell" referring to her metamorphosis magic.
+Introduced in the Summer/Fall 2012 First Edition basic line as one of the core five girls.
+She is Cloe's cousin.

 Yasmina Clairvoya - (similar to Yasmin): Yasmina has the power to see the future.
 She loves vintage romantic looks, retro style and funky braided hair.
 With her spellbinding style and oddball pet, Winkers, she stands out as a unique individual.
 Her witchmark is an Egyptian eye, and her color is purple.
 She is very dedicated to always having good fashion, as in the web series for the webisode: "Rrr-runway", when Sashabella said: "Exactly.
 Imagine how you would feel if you had no stylish clothes", Yasmina responded with: "Are you trying to give me nightmares?"
 Yasmina's surname "Clairvoya" is a pun on the word "clairvoyant", referring to her witch power to predict the future.
 Introduced in the Summer/Fall 2012 First Edition basic line as one of the core five girls.
 She is Yasmin's cousin.

-Cloetta Spelletta - (similar to Cloe): Cloetta and her mixed up cat/dog pet, Barkthalameow, has the power to mutate people into anything they want.
-She adores two-tone fashions, over-the-knee boots, sparkly capes and hair that goes straight and curly.
-She loves looks in two-sided colors.
-Her witchmark is a moon & stars, and her colors are pink and black.
-She has heterochromia.
-Cloetta's family name "Spelletta" is a play on the word "spell" referring to her metamorphosis magic.
+Jade J'Adore - (similar to Jade): Jade loves everything about love.
+With her devilish pet love monster, Kissifuss, by her side, she has the power to heal a broken heart.
+She loves punky glam looks, luxurious lace, mysterious eyes and hearts on everything.
+She also loves urban witchy looks.
+Her witchmark is a heart arrow, and her color is red.
+Jade's surname is a pun on the French word "j'adore" which can mean "I love it" or "I adore it."
 Introduced in the Summer/Fall 2012 First Edition basic line as one of the core five girls.
-She is Cloe's cousin.
+She is Jade's cousin.